MrPaschenko/Schedule-KPI/README.md

 2. Open Schedule KPI.xcodeproj in Xcode

-3. Select some iOS device and hit run button in Xcode
+3. Select some iOS/iPadOS device and hit run button in Xcode

-> Minimal supported iOS version is 14.0
+> Minimal supported iOS/iPadOS version is 14.0

 ## Use